dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 ### Options

-`--interactive`: Start an interactive rebase.
+`--interactive` or `-i`: Start an interactive rebase.
 Currently only interactive rebases are supported, so this option is required.

 `--continue`: Continue an interactive rebase after adjusting the rebase plan stored in `dolt_rebase`.

 `--abort`: Abort a rebase in progress.

 ### Output Schema